Board of Directors

 He holds Bachelor of Commerce in Accounting from University of Ottawa and is also a Chartered Accountant in Canada.

-Christopher Carrington was appointed CEO of ServiceSource in December 2014.
+Christopher Carrington joined the ServiceSource Board of Directors in December 2014 and served as the Company’s CEO for four years through December 2018.
 Carrington’s career spans more than 30 years leading and growing global corporations that deliver technology-enabled business services.

 Carrington graduated from Indiana University with a Bachelor of Arts degree in Economics.